sefcom/CPython-AST-Fuzzer/pipeline.md

 - TODO

 ## Evaluations
-Coverage
+Coverage?
+There are some disadvantages for using coverage because we may more interested on some special combinations of builtin modules and syntax which will not contribute to the coverage.

 ## Limitations
-- no multi-threads or concurrency?
-It maybe possible to do that but I'm not sure.
+- no multi-threads or concurrency

 ## references
 Comby - general languages AST parser